Select your cookie preferences

 Note

-When you enable AWS Resource Tagging Standard, Security Hub may take up to 18 hours to generate findings for controls that use the same AWS Config service-linked rule as enabled controls in other enabled standards.
+When you enable the AWS Resource Tagging Standard, Security Hub may take up to 18 hours to generate findings for controls that use the same AWS Config service-linked rule as enabled controls in other enabled standards.
 For more information, see Schedule for running security checks.

 This standard has the following Amazon Resource Name (ARN): arn:aws:securityhub:region::standards/aws-resource-tagging-standard/v/1.0.0.

-You can also use the GetEnabledStandards operation of the Security Hub API to find out the ARN of an enabled standard.
+You can also use the GetEnabledStandards operation of the Security Hub API to find the ARN of an enabled standard.

 Controls in the AWS Resource Tagging Standard